3.5.1 Assessing the evidence

 Under sections 336 and 337 of the MRCA, the decision maker is 'not entitled to make certain presumptions' in relation to evidence, but nor is there any 'onus of proof' on the person in relation to any element of the claim.

-The material or evidence may take many forms and includes the contents of the service records and any relevant medical reports and/or investigations.
+The material or evidence to be considered may take many forms and includes the contents of the service records and any relevant medical reports and/or investigations.
 Many claims will require further information to enable a lawful decision to be made.

 This may simply be a telephone call to the claimant to clarify the nature and extent of their service duties with a file note to record essential details.

 In other cases more detailed information may be required to enable a lawful decision to be made.
-However, additional evidence is unlikely to be required for those conditions subject to MRCC 'streamlining' provisions detailed at 3.4.4 above.
+However, additional evidence is unlikely to be required for those conditions subject to MRCC 'streamlining' provisions detailed at 3.4.4 above, wherever these arrangements remain applicable.

 Source URL: https://clik.dva.gov.au/military-compensation-mrca-manuals-and-resources-library/policy-manual/ch-3-liability/35-determining-claim/351-assessing-evidence